gardens-git/mk312-bt/bluetooth_conf/BT_link.md

 ```
 AT+ROLE=1 // Set module to Bluetooth master mode
 AT+CMODE=0 // This will set the connect mode to “fixed address”
-AT+BIND=xxxx,yy,zzzzzz // This will set the fixed address from the slave  (be shure to use , not : here)
+AT+BIND=xxxx,yy,zzzzzz // This will set the fixed address from the slave  (be sure to use , not : here)
 ```